 What’s more, according to 20 industry analysts that currently cover Datadog, the business is expected to turn a profit in 2023based on an assumed annual growth rate of 45% (bear in mind, these figures are estimates only and liable to change).

 You can read MyWallSt’s expert opinion on Datadog here.
-If you don’t have a subscription, feel free to click the link and sign up for a free trial.
+If you don’t have a subscription, feel free to click the link and sign up for free access.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently holds long positions in companies mentioned above.
 Read our full disclosure policy here.